Forming a Sole Proprietorship in Singapore

 Also, from 1 January 1994, all Singaporean citizens and PRs are required to top up their Medisave account with CPF Board before they register for a sole proprietorship.

-Registering a Sole Proprietorship
+How to Register a Sole Proprietorship in Singapore

 Once you meet the registration requirements, you can then proceed to register for a sole proprietorship.
 Here are the following steps you need to take: